 How can I get birth control pills for free?

-There’s a good chance you can get free or low-cost birth control pills if you have health insurance.
-Because of the Affordable Care Act (aka Obamacare), most insurance plans must cover birth control pills with little or no cost to you.
+There’s a good chance you can get low-cost or free birth control pills if you have health insurance.
+Because of the Affordable Care Act (aka Obamacare), most insurance plans must cover all methods of birth control at no cost to you, including the pill.
 However, some plans only cover certain brands of pills or generic versions.
-Your health insurance provider can tell you which types of birth control they pay for, and your doctor may also be able to help you get your birth control covered by health insurance.
+Your health insurance provider can tell you which types of birth control they pay for.
+Your doctor may also be able to help you get the birth control you want covered by health insurance.
 Learn more about health insurance and affordable birth control.

 Planned Parenthood works to provide services you need, whether or not you have insurance.
-Most Planned Parenthood health centers accept Medicaid and health insurance.
-And many will work with you to help you pay based on your income.
+Most Planned Parenthood health centers accept Medicaid and other health insurance.
+And many charge less depending on your income.
 Contact your local Planned Parenthood health center for more information.

 Where can I get birth control pills?

 You need a prescription for birth control pills.
-You can get a prescription from a private doctor or nurse, a health clinic, or your nearest Planned Parenthood health center.
-In a few states, you may even be able to get a prescription online.
+You can get a prescription from a doctor or nurse at a doctor’s office, health clinic, or your local Planned Parenthood health center.
+In a few states, you can even get a prescription online or directly from a pharmacist.

-During your visit, a nurse or doctor will talk with you about your medical history, check your blood pressure, and give you whatever medical exam you may need.
+During your visit, a nurse or doctor will talk with you about your medical history, check your blood pressure, and give you whatever exams you may need.
 Most people don’t need pelvic exams in order to get birth control pills.
-Your nurse or doctor will help you decide what you need based on your medical history.
+Your nurse or doctor will help you decide what’s right for you based on your medical history.